The 90s was

 Turtles was revamped to be less comical and was aired as part of it along

 Warriors.
-Ninja Turtles was the only show to survive and the sub-block
+Ninja Turtles was the only show to survive and the

-ABC attempted to play off of the popularity of
+ABC attempted to play off of the

-(More Cool TV).
+by introducing the similarly-structured MCTV(More Cool TV).
 Live-action stars from the network’s Saturday

 offerings would appear every half hour or so to host the day’s programming,

-such as the cast from Land of the Lost or MC Hammer, who was starring
+such as the cast from Land

-Bugs Bunny and Tweety Show from rival Warner Bros., as it was under contract to
+Bugs Bunny and Tweety Showfrom rival Warner Bros. as it was under contract to

 run, and Science Court, produced by Burns & Burns.